St. Thomas Marthoma Church, Kozhencherry: Mar Thoma Senior Secondary School

 Mar Thoma Senior Secondary School, Kozhencherry was established in the year 1982.
-Since then the school has attained a supreme position in the academic arena of Central Kerala, aiming at the all-round development of personality.
-The school curriculum provides for mental and physical growth.

-The school is situated in a calm and serene campus in the heart of Kozhencherry at a short distance from the Kozhencherry bus stand.
+The school is situated in Kozhencherry.
 The Mar Thoma Metropolitan is the patron and the vicar of the St. Thomas Mar Thoma Church, Kozhencherry is the Manager of the school.

 St. Thomas Higher Secondary School

-The St. Thomas High school, Kozhencherry was established in the year 1910 and has been instrumental in moulding the lives of many leaders of today.
+The St. Thomas High school, Kozhencherry was established in the year 1910.

 The School is situated at the heart of Kozhencherry town just a short distance from the St. Thomas Mar Thoma church, Kozhencherry.
 The school was upgraded to Higher Secondary level in the year 1998 incorporating the system of co-education at higher secondary level.

 St. Mary's Girls High School

 St. Mary's Girls High School was founded in 1930.
-Since then the school has been imparting quality education to girl students.

 Pain and palliative care

 The pain and palliative care unit was inaugurated on 24 August 2008 by Philipose Mar Chrysostom Valiya Metropolitan.
 Its purpose is to support severely ill and bed-ridden patients in and around Kozhencherry.
-Food Kits are deliveredto less-well-off patients by the team leaders, and monthly supplies of medicines are provided for patients who cannot afford to buy them.
-The services of doctors are made available to the patients in the unit by the help and support of the District Palliative Care unit operating at Kozhencherry Government Hospital.